mroberts1/social-media-theory-summer-2022/README.md

 - Daniel Miller, _How the World Changed Social Media_.
 London: UCL Press, 2016.
 - Tony D. Sampson, Stephen Maddison, Darren Ellis, _Affect and Social Media: Emotion, Media, Anxiety and Contagion_.
 London and New York: Rowman & Littlefield, 2018.
 - José van Dijck, _The Culture of Connectivity: A Critical History of Social Media_.
 Oxford: Oxford University Press, 2013.
+- Joanna Zylinska, ed., _The Future of Media_:

 ***